Skill Centre Project

 - Culinary Arts - Skill Centre at Harry Ainlay High School

 - Engineering Tech - Skill Centre at J. Percy Page High School

 - Foundations of Health Sciences - Skill Centre at Ross Sheppard High School

 The Project got underway in the summer of 2008 at the Amiskwaciy Academy, at the end of the 2010-11 school year the Skill Centre programs were moved to three seperate locations.
 With these moves, we hope to offer the programs to a wider audience and increase the number of students registering in these programs.

 Post-secondary articulation at NAIT involves programs within:

-- The School of Hospitality & Culinary Arts
+- The Department of Culinary Arts and Professional Food Studies

 - The School of Trades